JavierGonzalez/maxsim_framework/README.md

 # maxsim 0.5

-Simplicity is the ultimate sophistication.
+Maxsimum Simplicity is the Ultimate Sophistication.

 ### Features